Events and outcomes

 Solution

-(1) Set up the probability model.
+(1) Set up the probability model:

-A student is chosen at random: an outcome is the chosen student.
+A student is chosen at random:

-Write and concerning the chosen student.
+Write O=“has iPhone” and A=“has iPad” (regarding the chosen student).

-All students are equally likely to be chosen: therefore for any event .
+All students are equally likely to be chosen.
+Therefore P[E]=|E||S| for any event E. Therefore P[O]=0.25 and P[A]=0.30.

-Furthermore, .
-This means 60% have “not iPhone AND not iPad”.
+Furthermore, P[OcAc]=0.60.
+This states that 60% have “not iPhone AND not iPad”.

-(2) Define the desired event.
+(2) Define the desired event:

-Q1:
+Q1: desired event=OA

-Q2:
+Q2: desired event=OA

-(3) Compute the probabilities.
+(3) Compute the probabilities:

-We do not believe and are exclusive.
+We do not know that O and A are exclusive.

-We know and .
+We know P[O]=0.25 and P[A]=0.30.
 So this formula, with given data, RELATES Q1 and Q2.
+It does not solve either one by itself.

 Therefore: